First you learn the instrument, then you learn the music, then you forget all that s**t and just play. — Charlie Parker

 The purpose of the experimental is pretty straightforward.
 We experiment to make sure that the products/services will benefit the customer.

 If experimental is the dots, affordance will be connecting the dots.
 Affordance is the connecting between Form (channel to use the design) and Function (Constraints to use the design).

-In the software design, what the end-user assumes or perceives will occur as a result of their interaction(s).
-Users’ actions are based on predictions, which are only confirmed once the action has been carried out.
+In the UX Design, what the end-user assumes or perceives will occur as a result of their interactions which is based on their predictions.

-At this phase, I will be looking for a pattern such as repeat procedures,the nature of the flow, human behaviours, anthropology, decision pattern and so forth.
-Then I will holistically create a design system to support those patterns.
+At this phase, I will be looking for a repeat pattern that performs by the users, so that I can create a design system to support those patterns.

 Most of my UX Project in the past is more about the elimination of unnecessary design rather than adding new elements into the product.

 Which is why documents like a style guide or pattern library will taking place in the product.
 It simplifies the product by limit its design from unlimited possible.

 One useful technique is to try to understand people who are going to use those documents first, then create deliverables around them.